-Jim was impressed by the fact that Akamai’s engineers continually adapt Image Manager to keep pace with changing devices and platforms to optimally handle the connected speed of end-user devices.
+Jim was impressed by the fact that Akamai’s engineers continually adapt Image & Video Manager to keep pace with changing devices and platforms to optimally handle the connected speed of end-user devices.
 According to Jim, “It’s really challenging for us to take into account environmental factors on the user’s end, but it’s core to what Akamai does.”

 “Akamai Image Manager provides a unique blend of algorithmic complexity with the flexibility to use it in the simplest ways and still deliver a better user experience.
 Plus, it works seamlessly with the rest of Akamai’s product portfolio.
 We saw it offered a low-effort way for us to get maximum return,” he continues.

 With Image & Video Manager in place, Maui Jim has eliminated the need to create image variants and derivatives for each user request since Image & Video Manager handles this automatically.
 It also reduced image bytes by up to 75% across its mobile and desktop sites without compromising image quality.
 As Jim describes it, the Akamai solution has helped the company deliver a better global experience.
 In turn, Maui Jim has realized an improvement in its Google page speed index and SEO ranking as a result of its site relaunch and Image & Video Manager implementation and has seen its conversion rate enhanced.